uselagoon/aergia-controller/README.md

 * allowing IP addresses via `/lists/allowedips` file which is a single line per entry of ip address to allow
 * blocking IP addresses via `/lists/blockedips` file which is a single line per entry of ip address to block

-There are also annotations that can be added to specific `Kind: Ingress` objects that allow for ip allow or blocking.
+There are also annotations that can be added to the namespace, or individual `Kind: Ingress` objects that allow for ip allow or blocking.
 * `idling.amazee.io/ip-allow-list` - a comma separated list of ip addresses to allow, will be checked against x-forward-for, but if true-client-ip is provided it will prefer this.
 * `idling.amazee.io/ip-block-list` - a comma separated list of ip addresses to allow, will be checked against x-forward-for, but if true-client-ip is provided it will prefer this.